Students share ideas on Nottingham’s future development following European visits

 As part of a European Creative and SMART Cities Challenge, more than 100 Nottingham Trent University (NTU) students and 14 academics visited Karlsruhe in Germany and Timisoara in Romania, supported by NTU Global.

 The students, many of whom were from widening participation backgrounds, spent time learning about Nottingham’s SMART and creative assets before they travelled to Europe.
 They then visited at least one SMART/Creative City on the way to Karlsruhe or Timisoara to look at specific initiatives to support creativity and innovation.

 The question they sought to answer - How can cities and universities work together to support creativity and innovation? - was inspired by the central roles of creativity and innovation in Nottingham’s regeneration plans, Building a Better Nottingham and Future City Strategy, Smart Nottingham.

-A showcase event then saw the students present their findings and recommendations to senior members of NTU, Nottingham City Council, the Lord Mayor, and representatives from Karlsruhe and Timisoara.
+A showcase event then saw the students present their findings and recommendations to senior members of NTU, Nottingham City Council, the Lord Mayor and representatives from Karlsruhe and Timisoara.
 The students worked in cross-subject teams of eight or nine members and each team presented a poster and a two-minute pitch.

 Nottingham City Council have since offered four internships for selected students to work in its Economic Development Team during the 2019/20 academic year and the summer vacation 2020.